diacritics/database/spec/README.md

 This is the character, or combination of characters used to represent the diacritic (e.g. `ö` decomposes into `oe` in German), ligature (e.g. `æ` decomposes into `ae`), or symbol (e.g. `‽` decomposes into `?!`).

-Each decompose value may need to be transformed into an upper, lower or title case.
+Each decompose value may need to be transformed into lower or upper and title case.
 These entries have been included within the `decompose` values and depend on the `'case'` setting.

 ###### data.{character}.mapping.decompose.titleCase